wuwen1994/ShadowSAM/README.md

 # Make Segment Anything Model Perfect on Shadow Detection
-by Xiao-Diao Chen, Wen Wu, Wenya Yang, Hongshuai Qin, Xiantao Wu, and Xiaoyang Mao
+by Xiao-Diao Chen, Wen Wu, Hongshuai Qin, Xiantao Wu, and Xiaoyang Mao

 #### News: In 2023.7.6, We release the unsorted code for other researchers.
 The sorted code will be released after.